niilante/FFCK/docs/Installation.md

 ### Troubleshooting

-* In case you configuration file doesn't load check your `mozilla.cfg` and ensure there is a blank comment line `//` on the first line.
+* In case your configuration file doesn't load check your `mozilla.cfg` and ensure there is a blank comment line `//` on the first line.
 * Check if the syntax doesn't contain any error(s).
 * Make sure the update url is correct.
 * Verify if you settings getting applied, open _about:support_ and check `Important Modified Preferences` which is under the `user.js Preferences` section.